Find a Lender-Approved Local Conveyancer in Greater Manchester

 Planning law solicitors in Greater Manchester regulated by the Solicitors Regulation Authority

-The list below is a small selection of solicitors in Greater Manchester practicing in planning law.
+The list below is a non-comprehensive list of solicitors in Greater Manchester practicing in planning law.
 The solicitors can give expert legal advice on all aspects of planning, including planning applications and appeals

 • Brindle & Yam Solicitors, First Floor, 50 Faulkner Street, Manchester, Lancashire, M1 4FH